 Valley of Elah

-The annihilation of the city of Sodom, as it is relayed in the Bible, is a story that has fascinated people for centuries and has caused the name to become synonymous with sin and destruction.
-The Mountain of Sodom, made up almost entirely of rock salt, is located on the southwest side of the Dead Sea, and a wonderful walk up the mountain will treat the hiker to some amazing views.
-Be sure to catch ‘Lot’s Wife’ as she juts out from the mountain, stuck there for eternity as a pillar of salt.
+The annihilation of the city of Sodom, as it is relayed in the Bible, is a story that has fascinated people for centuries, and has caused the name to become synonymous with sin and destruction.
+The Mountain of Sodom, made up almost entirely of rock salt, is located on the southwest side of the Dead Sea, and the 10km (6mi) walk up the mountain will treat you to some extraordinary, totally unique views.
+Be sure to catch Lot’s Wife as she juts out from the mountain, stuck there for eternity as a pillar of salt.

 It's the personal contact, the personal experiences.
 I love meeting people from all over the world...
 I really like getting to know everyone and feeling like I'm traveling with a group of friends.